 On July 1, 1991, the State of New Hampshire passed a law making it illegal for minors (those under 18 years) to smoke or be in possession of tobacco products.
+House Bill 511, which became law in 2019, modified the definition for "smoking" in NH Revised Statutes Annotated (RSA) 155:65;XV, of the Indoor Smoking Act.
+Under the new law, smoking is defined as having a lit cigarette, pipe, or any device designed to produce the effect of smoking, including devices as defined in RSA 126-K:2, II-a.
+Devices may include, but are not limited to, hookahs, e-cigarettes, e-cigars, e-pipes, ehookahs, and vape pens.
 In compliance with this law, no student will be allowed to possess, transport, or use tobacco products in school, on school grounds (including any and all parking areas around school grounds or at school-sponsored events).
-Students found in violation will may be suspended and/ or expelled from the school.
+Students found in violation will may be suspended and/or expelled from the school.